erizmr/acse-9-independent-research-project-erizmr/README.md

   cd machine_learning
   python3 load_and_visualization.py
 ```
-If you successfully download and put it in the folder and then load it into your machine.
+If you successfully download and put it in the folder ```model_trained``` and then load it into your machine.
 You can see some fluid flow velocity field images infered by the ParticleNet.

 - Data processing